Veraticus/veraticus.github.com/source/_posts/2012-04-24-introduction-to-programming-i.markdown

 3. Try `"Hello".zero?` So is `zero?`.

-With the NoMethodError, Ruby is letting you know that a method you tried to call on an object didn't exist.
+With the `NoMethodError`, Ruby is letting you know that a method you tried to call on an object didn't exist.
 You might have the wrong kind of object, or maybe you mistyped the method name.
 Whatever the case, this is Ruby's nice way of telling you that you messed up somewhere.

 ### Conversion